 Before SI International, Dr. Culver was CEO of Aydin Yazilim ve Elektronik Sanayi A.S., an aerospace firm in Ankara, Turkey.

 Earlier, he had been an executive at Computer Sciences Corporation for 21 years.
 There, as President of Defense Systems, he was recognized by the defense community for leading the automation of the Navy’s Aegis fleet.
 In his final position at CSC he was Corporate Vice President for Systems Integration, a $500 million business.

 He has appeared in or authored pieces for Corporate Board Member magazine, Forbes, the Washington Post, and federal-government journals.
 He has published peer-reviewed papers for the Institute of Electrical and Electronics Engineers, the Society of Industrial and Applied Mathematics, and the American Mathematical Society.

-Dr. Culver was recognized by the Urban League with its E. L. Patterson Education Award, and by President Reagan, for leading a foundation comprising IBM and other major firms in developing an industry/academic partnership to further the success of minority students in college.
+Dr. Culver was recognized in the 1980s by the Urban League with its E. L. Patterson Education Award, and by President Reagan, for leading a foundation comprising IBM and other major firms in developing an industry/academic partnership to further the success of minority students in college.

 Dr. Culver holds a Bachelor’s degree magna cum laude in Electrical Engineering and Mathematics from the University of Detroit, and an M.S.E.E. and a Ph.D.
 (Systems) from CWRU, where he was a National Defense Education Act graduate fellow.